 Independent review required where it is not an owner-managed company.

-In all other cases, there is no requirement for an independent review or for an audit for owner managed companies or close corporations, unless required by the company's MOI.
+In all other cases, there is no requirement for an independent review or an audit for owner managed companies, CC's or NPC's, unless required by the company's MOI.